dotnet/razor/docs/contributing/Roslyn-Debugging.md

 ## Notes

-- If you're familiar with _Visual Studio Hives_ the `dotnet/roslyn` project uses the `RoslynDev` root suffix .
+- If you're familiar with _Visual Studio Hives_ the `dotnet/roslyn` project uses the `Exp` root suffix .
 - [Building Roslyn on Windows](https://github.com/dotnet/roslyn/blob/main/docs/contributing/Building,%20Debugging,%20and%20Testing%20on%20Windows.md)
 - [Building Roslyn on Linux and Mac](https://github.com/dotnet/roslyn/blob/main/docs/infrastructure/cross-platform.md)
 - If you find the old packages are still being used after this change, purge the nuget cache here: `~\.nuget\packages`